Nikolay-Petrov-Ognyanov/React-Blog/README.md

 ### Create

-The users are able to make new posts, containing title, description and an optional image link.
+The users are able to create new posts, containing title, description and an optional image link.
 If such is not provided, the app will add one randomly chosen from a previously selected list of natural views.

 ### Profile